 Instruct patients to take Triglide once daily at the prescribed dose, swallowing each tablet whole.
 Additionally, instruct patients not to take chipped or broken tablets.

 Instruct patients to keep Triglide in the original bottle to protect from moisture.
 The bottle contains a desiccant in the cap to protect tablets from moisture.
 Tablets should not be stored or placed in any other container, such as pill boxes or pill organizers.

 Instruct patients to continue following an appropriate lipid-modifying diet while taking Triglide.

-- not to use Triglide if there is a known hypersensitivity to fenofibrate or fenofibric acid.
+Advise patients not to use Triglide if they have a known hypersensitivity to fenofibrate or fenofibric acid.

-- that if they are taking coumarin anticoagulants, Triglide may increase their anti-coagulant effect, and increased monitoring may be necessary.
+Inform patients that if they are taking coumarin anticoagulants, Triglide may increase their anticoagulant effect and that increased monitoring may be necessary.

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Triglide Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.